-The Thorough Guide to Balandra Bay, La Paz: Mexico’s Most Beautiful Beach
+A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

-A complete guide to visiting Balandra Beach in 2024, one of the best beaches in Mexico and an unmissable day trip from La Paz.
+How to visit Balandra Beach from La Paz, one of the best beaches in Mexico and an unmissable day trip from La Paz.

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
 Learn more on our disclaimer page.